Dr. Constantine Theodosiou

 The mission of the School of Science is to help our students to see, to know and so, to act.

 To see the invisible world through the lens of a microscope or telescope; to see in the extended laboratory of New York City and the problems, opportunities and rich culture of urban life; to see — with a global perspective — the world grown both smaller through communications and more complex through cultural differences; and to see their place and responsibilities in a world of conflicting moral and ethical claims: this is our mission.

 To know by developing the faculty of critical thinking and clear writing and speaking; to know by acquiring the research techniques to find information rapidly and efficiently; to know in cooperation with teachers who pay individual attention to students; to know not only the network of the core curriculum with courses in humanities, natural science, behavioral and social science; and to know not only the how, but also the why: this is our mission.

-The School of Science currently offers two different graduate degrees in Mathematics through the Department of Mathematics - an MS in Mathematics, and an MS in Adolescence Education Mathematics.
-The latter is a component of the seamless 5 year BS-MS in Adolescence Education Mathematics offered jointly by the Schools of Education and Science.
+The School of Science currently offers one MS degree through the Department of Computer Science and three different MS degrees through the Department of Mathematics - an MS in Applied Mathematics - Data Analytics, an MS in Mathematics, and an MS in Adolescence Education Mathematics.
+The latter is a component of the seamless 5-year BS-MS in Adolescence Education Mathematics offered jointly by the Schools of Education and Science.

-Additional information on either of these programs can be found at the Mathematics link above.
+Additional information on any of these programs can be found at the department links above.